OpenSensorsIO/opensensorsIO-arduino/README.md

 # Arduino Client for OpenSensors

 This is an OpenSensors client for Arduino boards with Ethernet or WiFi connectivity.
-It uses MQTT v3.1 and using the [Arduino MQTT client](http://knolleary.net/arduino-client-for-mqtt/) by Nick O'Leary (MIT licensed).
+It uses MQTT v3.1 and the [Arduino MQTT client](http://knolleary.net/arduino-client-for-mqtt/) by Nick O'Leary (MIT licensed).

 ## Hardware prerequisites